mzbac/mlx-chat-ui/README.md

 ## Prerequisites
+Before you begin, ensure you have the following tools installed:

 - Docker
 - Docker Compose
-- mlx-lm

 ### Installation
+### mlx-lm Package

-install the mlx-lm package from PyPI:
+First, you need to install the `mlx-lm` package from PyPI.
+Run the following command:

 ```bash
 pip install mlx-lm